Tomar606/AI-Planet/README.md

-# AI Planet Chat Application
+# DocuMate Chat Application

 ## Overview

-The AI Planet Chat Application is a web-based platform that allows users to upload PDFs and engage in chat interactions with an AI.
+The DocuMate Chat Application is a web-based platform that allows users to upload PDFs and engage in chat interactions with an AI.
 The application consists of a React-based frontend and a Flask-based backend.
 This README provides setup instructions, API documentation, and a brief overview of the application's architecture.

 ## Setup Instructions